School Policies and Regulations

 Included with the Code of Conduct is the Bill of Student Rights and Responsibilities, which outlines: prohibited acts, student activities, rights of privacy, search of student lockers, alternative education policies, maintenance of public order on school property, inappropriate behavior, enforcement, and penalties.
-Procedures for disciplinary measures and appeal are also included.
+Procedures for disciplinary measures and appeal are also included. [code of conduct]

 The Code of Conduct is available at the Heatly Main Office, 171 Hudson Ave.

 Occasionally, student directory information (name, grade, awards, activities, photograph, etc.) is released for use in school district publications or to the media depicting school district activities.
 Parents who do not want their child's information and/or photograph released should notify — in writing — the superintendent.

 The federal No Child Left Behind (NCLB) legislation requires school

 districts to establish or revise existing policies and procedures

 regarding privacy.
 Parents may exercise their right to excuse their